Denmark has once again been ranked as the happiest nation in the world, this time by the 2013 World Happiness Report.

-The 158 page report, published by the Earth Institute and co-edited by its director, Jeff rey Sachs, found that the happiest countries are all in Northern Europe – Denmark, Finland, Norway and the Netherlands – with an average life evaluation score of 7.6 on a 0 -10 scale.
-At the other end of the spectrum, the African nations Togo, Benin, Central African Republic and Sierra Leone, had an average life evaluation score of 3.4.
-The life evaluation score takes a range of factors into account including political freedom, government corruption, health, and family and job security.
-According to the findings in the report, it is not just wealth that makes people happy.
+The 156 page report, published by the Earth Institute at Columbia University and edited by John Helliwell, Richard Layard and Jeffrey Sachs, found that the happiest countries are all in Northern Europe – Denmark, Norway, Switzerland, the Netherlands and Sweden – with an average life evaluation score of 7.48 on a 0 -10 scale.
+At the other end of the spectrum, the African nations Rwanda, Burundi, Central African Republic, Benin, and Togo, had an average life evaluation score of 2.94.
+The life evaluation score takes a range of factors into account including income (measured by log of GDP per capita), healthy life expectancy at birth, freedom to make life choices, social support, corruption and generosity.

 This is not the first time the Danes have been awarded this prestigious title.
 Back in 1973, the European Commission decided to set up a ‘Eurobarometer’ to find out about issues affecting its citizens.
 Since then member states have been surveyed about well-being and happiness.
 Amazingly Denmark has topped the table every year since 1973.